trustedsec/SysmonCommunityGuide/install-and-configuration.md

 * Listing of installed applications from the registry.

 This does not mean that an attacker will not use more advanced methods to enumerate controls and find Sysmon on the system.

-Detection of Sysmon is achieved by looking at the areas that cannot be changed
+Detection of Sysmon is achieved by looking at the areas that cannot be changed.

   **Indicator**                **Can it be Changed**
   ---------------------------- -----------------------